sjustesen/UntitledSpaceGame/README.md

 Imagine if we could build something that everybody with a computer with modest specs could run and play for free forever...
 Hmm.. :)

 This is UntitledSpacegame.
-Let's build something cool, lasting and open source - no deadlines.
+Let's build something cool, lasting and open source - no strings attached, no deadlines, no boundaries.